flaxandteal/flaxandteal-website/content/about/_index.md

         role: 'Scientific Software Engineer'
         linkedin: 'https://www.linkedin.com/in/ellery-ames-b6b3a975/'
         bg_color: '#5A6D70'
         text: "Ellery joins our team as an experienced Scientific Software Engineer.
 He has a background in physics and mathematics, with a PhD from the University of Oregon in Physics.
-He has experience with computational physics, engineering, mathematical modelling, geo-metric analysis, Python, C/C++ and Kubernetes."
+He has experience with computational physics, engineering, mathematical modelling, geo-metric analysis, Python, C/C++ and Kubernetes.
+Ellery works primarily on our computational projects, specifically within simulation workflows."
       - name: 'Hristiyana Deliyska'
         img: '/images/about/hristiyana-deliyska.webp'
         role: 'Project & Business Development Manager'